-Annually Updated American Community Survey Data Is Now Available in ArcGIS Living Atlas of the World
+Annually Updated American Community Survey Data is Now Available in ArcGIS Living Atlas

-REDLANDS, Calif.—December 19, 2022—The United States Census Bureau recently released its annual update to its American Community Survey (ACS) data.
-ACS data is important to federal agencies and state and local governments, many of which require its use for their operations and decision-making, as well as to nonprofit organizations that rely on the data for grant applications.
+REDLANDS, Calif.—December 21, 2023— The United States Census Bureau recently released its annual update to its American Community Survey (ACS) data.
+Many federal agencies are required to use this ACS data, and many non-profits rely on it when applying for grants for their operations and decision-making.
 To help meet this need, Esri, the global leader in location intelligence, has updated ACS layers and maps in ArcGIS Living Atlas of the World.
-The newest values for five-year estimates of current data on demographic, housing, and workforce characteristics of the US population are now easily accessible to ArcGIS software users.
+The newest US Census Bureau values for five-year estimates of current data on demographic, housing, and workforce characteristics of the US population are now easily accessible to ArcGIS software users.

-ArcGIS Living Atlas is the foremost collection of global geographic information and includes maps, apps, and data layers used by organizations around the world for research and analysis.
+ArcGIS Living Atlas is the foremost collection of global geographic information and includes maps, apps, and data layers used by organizations around the world for research, analysis, and decision-making.
 Through ArcGIS Living Atlas, users can map and query more than 1,700 annually updated attributes of ACS tables, and this integration provides them with a faster way of accessing and analyzing this data.